alexdmoss/alexos.dev/medium/03-Squeezing-GKE-System-Resources-In-Small-Clusters.md

     updateMode: "Off"
 ```

-With this yaml, we create a VPA policy in Recommendation mode - describing the VPA then tells us what it thinks the resource bounds should be.
-Google's docs are reasonably cagey on how exactly it works things out, but it doesn't seem to take too long to start making recommendations for you.
+With this yaml, we create a VPA policy in Recommendation mode - describing the VPA then tells us what it thinks the resource bounds should be, and it doesn't seem to take too long to start making recommendations for you.

 ```sh
 [~ (⎈ |mw-prod:kube-system)]$ kubectl describe vpa metrics-server-v0.3.1